-Families That Qualify for Both Medical and Disability Assistance Expenses
+Families That Qualify for Both Health and Medical and Disability Assistance Expenses

-In elderly or disabled households, it is possible that the same expense could be considered either a medical expense or a disability assistance expense.
+In elderly or disabled households, it is possible that the same expense could be considered either a health and medical care expense or a disability assistance expense.
 This policy applies only to families in which the head or spouse is 62 or older or is a person with disabilities.
-When expenses anticipated by a family could be defined as either medical or disability assistance expenses, the GRHC will consider them medical expenses unless the expenses are incurred exclusively to enable a person with disabilities to work.
+When expenses anticipated by a family could be defined as either health and medical care or disability assistance expenses, the GRHC will consider them medical expenses unless the expenses are incurred exclusively to enable a person with disabilities to work.